Heading

 Selection.MoveUntil Cset:=",.;"

-If you instead want to select all text up to the punctuation mark, the command is almost the same except you tell it to move the End marker of the Selection if you’re selecting forward in the document.
+If we want to select all text forward to a punctuation mark, the command is almost the same except we tell it to move the End marker of the Selection.
+The command is MoveEndUntil:

 Selection.MoveEndUntil Cset:=","

-To select backward, move the Start of the Selection, but you have to tell it to count backwards like we did earlier.
+To select backward, move the Start position of the Selection instead using the MoveStartUntil method, but we need to tell it to count backwards like we did with the navigation earlier.

 Selection.MoveStartUntil Cset:=",", Count:=wdBackward